TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

 =========

-This object is used to parse some content for stuff like special typo tags, the :t3-function-parsefunc:`makeLinks`-things and so on...
+This object is used to parse some content for stuff like special typo tags, the :ref:`makeLinks`-things and so on...

 ..  contents::
     :local: